lightbend/fdp-sample-applications/README-DEVELOPERS.md

 #### Run the Main Application with Marathon

+First read what README.md has to say about the JSON files and the templates used to create them.

 The JSON file used to configure the app is `KillrWeather-app/src/main/resource/KillrweatherApp.json`.
 First, edit this file and find the following line, then change the URL to set the correct server name or IP address:

 ```